simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

   raw sql string and parameters are then sent to the server isolate, which will enqueue the operation and execute it eventually.
 Implementing the isolate commands at a low level allows users to re-use all their code used without the isolate api.

+## Independent isolates

+All setups mentioned here assume that there will be one main isolate responsible for spawning a `MoorIsolate` that it (and other isolates) can then connect to.

+In Flutter apps, this model may not always fit your use case.
+For instance, your app may use background tasks or receive FCM notifications while closed.
+These tasks will run in a background `FlutterEngine` managed by native platform code, so there's no clear communication scheme between isolates.
+Still, you may want to share a live moor database between your UI engine and potential background engines, even without them directly knowing about each other.

+An [IsolateNameServer](https://api.flutter.dev/flutter/dart-ui/IsolateNameServer-class.html) from `dart:ui` can
+be used to transparently share a moor isolate between such workers.
+You can store the [`connectPort`](https://moor.simonbinder.eu/api/isolate/moorisolate/connectport) of a `MoorIsolate` under a specific name to look it up later.
+Other clients can use `MoorIsolate.fromConnectPort` to obtain a `MoorIsolate` from the name server, if one has been registered.

+Please note that, at the moment, Flutter still has some inherent problems with spawning isolates from background engines that complicate this setup.
+Further, the `IsolateNameServer` is not cleared on a (stateless) hot reload, even though the isolates are stopped and registered ports become invalid.
+There is no reliable way to check if a `SendPort` is bound to an active `ReceivePort` or not.

+Possible implementations of this pattern and associated problems are descibed in [this issue](https://github.com/simolus3/moor/issues/567#issuecomment-934514380).